Camellia japonica ‘Prince Frederick William’

 NOTE: I’m not sure why and English migrant from Sussex in the 19th century named this plant after a Prussian Crown Prince, but I would love to find out?

 HOW TO LOOK AFTER ME: Where this plant comes from tells you a lot about how to look after it – an understorey pine forest edge plant from Asia (japonica means coming from Japan).
-So, it requires a mildly acid soil 5-6pH, semi-shade- no sun before 12 noon, on the cool side of the house in a free draining loam.
+So, it requires a mildly acid soil 5-6pH, semi-shade- no sun after 12 noon, on the cool side of the house in a free draining loam.
 I feed mine once a year with a complete organic fertilizer.
 Most camellias that you see struggling – brown bud drop and bronzed leaves – are in too much sun!!

 The flower bud will open up into an almost flat, perfectly symmetrical flower of pale pink petals and will keep on flowering from May to September.
 It has a fast growing, bushy upright habit with beautiful glossy green leaves which, in themselves, are a bonus.

 NOTE: Pruning – be aware that all camellias flower on one year old growth so if you prune them back really hard you wont get any flowers next season.
 They don’t like wet feet.
 A light trim is all that is needed after flowering.
 Every garden should have one!